lukasbm/discord-images/README.md

 - `DISCORD_BOT_TOKEN`: the gateway token for the bot
 - `FIREBASE_API_TOKEN`: the api token for google firebase

-in `./functions/.env`:
+- `./serviceAccount.json`: is the file that countains the private key for the admin sdk, it should be located in the bot directory.

+for cloud functions:

+- `./serviceAccount.json`: is the file that countains the private key for the admin sdk, it should be located in the root of the repo.
-- `DISCORD_CLIENT_ID`: discord oauth client id
+- `DISCORD_CLIENT_ID`: discord oauth client id, in `./functions/.env`
-- `DISCORD_CLIENT_SECRET`: discord oauth client secret
+- `DISCORD_CLIENT_SECRET`: discord oauth client secret, in `./functions/.env`

 for the frontend:

 - `vite.DISCORD_CLIENT_ID`: TODO

-for all:

-- `./serviceAccount.json`: is the file that countains the private key for the admin sdk, it should be located in the root of the repo.
+- `vite.FIREBASE_API_KEY`: TODO
+- `vite.FIREBASE_PROJECT_ID`: TODO
+- etc. firebase config

+Note that the `serviceAccount.json` file is the same for the functions and the bot.
+Due to a bug in firebase the file has to there twice.